solatar/GoodReadsLibrary/README.md

 password: Librarian1

+The Heroku version of the app persists the data so you may add users, books and loans permanently.
+The Github version drops the database tables and recreates them every time the program is run.

 #### Download and use the app locally ####

 The application has been developed on Linux Ubuntu 18.04 device.
 The database system is PostgreSQL.